gopikrishnanora/gopikrishna_nora/README.md

 ---

-🚀 Passionate about building scalable, secure, and automated infrastructure in the cloud.
+🚀 Passionate about building scalable, secure, and automated infrastructure in the Cloud.

 🔧 **Tech Stack**
 - ☁️ **Cloud Platforms**: GCP | Azure | AWS